Thematic Analysis Software: How It Works & Why You Need It

 This combination of AI, NLP, and a human touch provides you with a list of themes that is:

-- Contextually accurate
+- Contextually accurate,

-- Varied enough to cover all of the topics in your dataset
+- Varied enough to cover all of the topics in your dataset,

-- Meaningful for you and your priorities and goals
+- Meaningful for you and your priorities.

-- Measure the importance of each theme
+- Measure the importance of each theme,

 Here’s what our process looks like: